stephtowch/stephtowch.github.io/content/post/2025-04-P3/index.md

 Still research.
 Still progress.
 Technically not avoidance, right?

 ## 💸 2.
 Participating in Other People’s Research
-Yes, I’m procrastinating—but I’m helping *science*.
+Yes, I’m procrastinating, but I’m helping *science*.
 And getting paid.

-That’s monetising my productivity, thank you very much.
+That’s monetising my productivity, thank you very much!

 ## 🏃‍♀️ 3.
 Prioritising My Physical Fitness
 Going to the gym or out for a walk.

 It’s part of my academic stamina plan.
-A PhD is a marathon, not a sprint.
+A PhD is a marathon, not a sprint!

 ## 📖 4.
 Blog > Papers
 “I *should* have finished reading all those papers by now...”
 But instead, I’m writing a blog post about my research life.

 That’s research dissemination, obviously.

 ## 📚 5.
 Planning My Future PhD Outline
 Revisiting my PhD outline and planning future studies.

 Am I avoiding today’s to-do list?
-Yes.
-But I’m *strategising for tomorrow’s* (or the next year).
+Yes... but I’m *strategising for tomorrow’s* (or the next year).

 ---